Thursday, May 28, 2026

 Written by Julie Telgenhoff

 Have you looked into the federal AI initiatives called "Winning the AI Race" and "The Genesis Mission"?
-They’re basically major U.S. policy shifts toward accelerating AI infrastructure, automation, energy expansion, and scientific AI development.
-And the concern isn't the AI, it’s how fast society, jobs, and digital systems could change once governments and corporations prioritize efficiency and global competition over human labor.
+They’re basically major U.S. policy shifts toward accelerating AI infrastructure, and the concern isn't the AI, it’s how fast society, jobs, and digital systems could change once governments and corporations prioritize efficiency and global competition over human labor.

 These aren’t fringe ideas anymore.
 The government is openly talking about AI dominance, massive infrastructure buildouts, and integrating AI into every sector.
 I think people should at least understand what’s being built around them.

-It lays out a future-facing interpretation of U.S. AI policy centered on deregulation, infrastructure expansion, scientific acceleration, labor disruption, and the possibility of programmable digital systems shaping everyday life.
+It lays out a future-facing interpretation of U.S. AI policy centered on deregulation, infrastructure expansion, labor disruption, and the possibility of programmable digital systems shaping everyday life.

 My thoughts are if automation and AI dramatically reduce the need for human labor, and if wages are still the primary way people survive, then eventually you create a structural imbalance where fewer people can participate economically in the old system.
 Governments then face a choice: allow massive instability, homelessness, and collapse of consumer spending or create some form of support mechanism.